-(5) Make sure if you are accepting a student loan, that you go online to http://studentloans.gov to complete the Federal Direct Loan entrance counseling and master promissory note.
-You will also have to complete a loan seminar here on campus and complete a federal direct loan worksheet.
-For more information regarding loan requirements click: Loan Requirements.
+(5) If you are accepting a student loan, go online to http://studentloans.gov to complete the Federal Direct Loan entrance counseling and master promissory note.
+Check your to do list in OASIS for additional requirements.
 All loan requirements must be complete before your loan can be processed.
-Loans will be disbursed in two separate payments.

-NPCC is committed to providing access to higher education programs to all students who qualify.
-The cost of attending NPCC depends on students' residency, program of study and other factors.
+NPC is committed to providing access to higher education programs to all students who qualify.
+The cost of attending NPC depends on students' residency, program of study and other factors.
 Financial assistance may help students with tuition, books, fees, and in some cases uniforms.
 (See a table of estimated costs for tuition, books, supplies, and fees as a suggested guide for calculating college expenses.)

 We also offer a wide variety of Scholarship assistance.
 (See our Scholarships page.)